zalora/styleguide/pages/components/Tabs.md

 - Swipe within the content area (iOS and android)

 Scrolling interaction of tabs
-- When a screen scrolls, tabs can either be fixed to the top of the screen, or scroll off the screen.
+- When a screen scrolls, tabs can either be fixed to the top of the screen or scroll off the screen.
 If they scroll off the screen, they will return when the user scrolls upward.
 - Don’t scroll tabs behind a top app bar.
 When tabs are attached to a component, they should appear and move as a single unit.